aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 where:

 - `caps_directory` is the folder containing the results of the [`t1-freesurfer`](../T1_FreeSurfer) or [`pet-surface`](../PET_Surface) pipeline and the output of the present command, both in a [CAPS hierarchy](../../CAPS/Introduction).
-- `group_label` is a string defining the group label for the current analysis which helps you keep track of different analyses.
+- `group_label` is a string defining the group label for the current analysis, which helps you keep track of different analyses.
-- `origin_input_data` is the is the type of surface-based feature: it can type `t1-freesurfer` for cortical thickness, `pet-surface` for projected PET data or `custom-pipeline` for you own data in CAPS directory (see below for details).
+- `origin_input_data` is the type of surface-based feature: it can be `t1-freesurfer` for cortical thickness, `pet-surface` for projected PET data or `custom-pipeline` for you own data in CAPS directory (see below for details).
 - `glm_type` is a string defining the type of analysis of your model, choose one between `group_comparison` and `correlation`.
 - `subject_visits_with_covariates_tsv` is a TSV file containing a list of subjects with their sessions and all the covariates and factors in your model (the content of the file is explained in the [Example](../Stats_Surface/#comparison-analysis) subsection).
 - `contrast` is a string defining the contrast matrix or the variable of interest for the GLM, e.g. `group` or `age`.

 Pipeline options:
 - `--covariates`: Covariates of the form `--covariates 'covariate_1 covariate_n'`.
 Each covariate must match the name of the TSV file.
-On default, no covariates taken.
+By default, no covariate is considered.
 - `--full_width_at_half_maximum`: FWHM for the surface smoothing.
 Default value is `20`.

-Pipeline options if you use inputs from `pet-surface` pipeline:
+Pipeline options if you use inputs from the `pet-surface` pipeline:
 - `--acq_label`: Name of the label given to the PET acquisition, specifying the tracer used (`acq-<acq_label>`).
-- `--suvr_reference_region`: Intensity normalization using the average PET uptake in reference regions resulting in a standardized uptake value ratio (SUVR) map.
-It can be `cerebellumPons` (used for amyloid tracers) or `pons` (used for 18F-FDG tracers).
+- `--suvr_reference_region`: Reference region used to perform intensity normalization (i.e. dividing each voxel of the image by the average uptake in this region) resulting in a standardized uptake value ratio (SUVR) map.
+It can be `cerebellumPons` (used for amyloid tracers) or `pons` (used for FDG).

 !!! tip
     Check the [Example](../Stats_Surface/#comparison-analysis) subsection for further clarification.